 - Mono Lake - lake with alkaline water and characteristic, eerie tufa towers.
 Lake has unusual, very productive ecosystem, which includes also the unique bacteria GFAJ-1, which uses arsenic in its cellular structure.
 Here live also other endemic species, e.g. Mono Lake brine shrimp (Artemia monica).
 Paoha island in the lake contains many hot springs and fumaroles.

 - Redwood Mountain Grove - the largest grove (1300 ha) of giant sequoia on Earth.
-Here grows also the tallest gian sequoia in the world.
+Here grows also the tallest publicly announced giant sequoia in the world - Hyperion.

 - Boole Tree - giant sequoia (Sequoiadendron giganteum (Lindl.)), the largest tree in Converse Basin grove.
 Height 81.9 m, girth at breast height is 24.3 m, volume 1,203 m³.